 The relevance of Glass and his classical minimalist peers extends way beyond their own sphere.
 While it is true that most music is based to some degree on repetition, the ideas that informed minimalism give repetition a profound new meaning.
 After you listen to the likes of Philip Glass, that Brian Eno or Kraftwerk album may never sound the same again.

 60's - 20's

 - Glassworks (1982, Sony)

 - Koyaanisqatsi (1983, Polygram)

 Reviewed by Mike G

+Where to begin?
 Some Glass recordings are just too huge and too demanding for newcomers, most notably Einstein and the terrifyingly lengthy Music In Twelve Parts (1974).
-A selection of his 1980's recordings - most of them film soundtracks - are good starting points for the uninitiated.
+Also, a substantial part of his discography are operas which, weird as they are, belong to a genre beyond the scope of this review.
+Instead, I recommend a selection of Glass recordings mostly from the 1980's - including film soundtracks - as good starting points for the uninitiated.

-On one level, these five albums offer anyone who cares to listen a good education in the vital importance that minimalist repetition plays in so much modern music.
-More generally, they are all terrific releases on their own terms and a good place to start for newcomers.
+On one level, these six albums offer anyone who cares to listen a good education in the vital importance that minimalist repetition plays in so much modern music.
+More generally, they are all terrific releases on their own terms and a good place to start.
 If these push your buttons then you'll be ready - albeit cautiously - to dig deeper into Glass' oeuvre.